constr-sw-2023-1/oauth-g4/README.md

 ### 🏥 API Health
 - You can access [Health Monitor](http://168.75.107.143:8080/actuator/health) to check the API health.

+### ⬇️ Validation Endpoint
+- To validate your own token, you should call the */token/validate* endpoint
+- If it is valid it will return an 204 No Content
+- If it is invalid it will return an 401 Unauthorized

 ## :hammer_and_wrench: Building the project
 Use the following command to build the project:
 ```